Andrei Tarkovsky: Death

 In Tarkovsky's last diary entry (15 December 1986), he wrote: "But now I have no strength left—that is the problem".
 The diaries are sometimes also known as Martyrology and were published posthumously in 1989 and in English in 1991.

 Tarkovsky died in Paris on 29 December 1986.
 His funeral ceremony was held at the Alexander Nevsky Cathedral.
 He was buried on 3 January 1987 in the Russian Cemetery in Sainte-Geneviève-des-Bois in France.
 The inscription on his gravestone, which was erected in 1994, was conceived by Tarkovsky's wife, Larisa, reads: To the man who saw the Angel.
 Larisa died in 1998 and is buried beside her husband.

-A conspiracy theory emerged in Russia in the early 1990s when it was alleged that Tarkovsky did not die of natural causes, but was assassinated by the KGB.
-Evidence for this hypothesis includes testimonies by former KGB agents who claim that Viktor Chebrikov gave the order to eradicate Tarkovsky to curtail what the Soviet government and the KGB saw as anti-Soviet propaganda by Tarkovsky.
-Other evidence includes several memoranda that surfaced after the 1991 coup and the claim by one of Tarkovsky's doctors that his cancer could not have developed from a natural cause.

-As with Tarkovsky, his wife Larisa and actor Anatoly Solonitsyn all died from the very same type of lung cancer.
-Vladimir Sharun, sound designer in Stalker, is convinced that they were all poisoned by the chemical plant where they were shooting the film.
+Tarkovsky, his wife Larisa, and actor Anatoly Solonitsyn all died from the same type of cancer.
+Vladimir Sharun, a sound designer for Stalker, was convinced that all three died due to exposure to chemicals released from a chemical plant upstream from where the film was shot.